OutpostUniverse/OPUPatch/README.md

 * Fix a minor bug with the double unit limit patch where the last unit's ID was set to 1024 instead of 2048.
 * Fix the campaign mission menu dialog's width being too short and cutting off the title text.
 * Fix Vortex and Electrical Storm spawns crashing the game when the unit limit is exceeded.
+* Fix an issue where researching more than 2 techs that upgrade the same unit would corrupt random unit stats for the following player.

 ### Developer-related changes